Magic-Jay/QuantitativeTrading/README.md

 # QuantitativeTrading

-Windows Desktop Application that prices financial options and manages each trade for the client.
+<a href="https://www.dropbox.com/s/ry98p4sbceolbl2/Eagle.exe?dl=1" target="_blank">Windows Desktop Application</a> that prices financial options and manages each trade for the client.

-<a href="https://www.dropbox.com/s/ry98p4sbceolbl2/Eagle.exe?dl=1" target="_blank">Click here to Download and Run the App locally</a>

 ### SetUp